lucascccccccccc/TorrentMoviesDwnld/README.md

 ## Project Structure

 - `backend/`: API and server-side logic.
-- `frontend/`: Client-side interface built with Next.js and styled with Tailwind CSS.
+- `frontend/`: Client-side interface built with Next.js and styled with Tailwind CSS and shadcn
-- `README.md`: This file.

 ## Screenshots